myc37/h4g-2023/README.md

 # MapAble

-> MapAble helps individuals improve accessibility for the disability community.
+> MapAble was built for **Pillar 1** (by SG Enable) of Hack for Good 2023.
+It helps individuals improve accessibility for the disability community.
 Report non-accessibility areas, join the conversation and make a difference.

 ## What it does 🧐